samugit83/TheGradientPath/AISecurityEngineering/S - Spoofing/jwt_token_theft.md

     """
     Category 4: Event handler XSS testing.
     Analyzes inline event handlers for potential exploitation.

+    TESTING MODE: MANUAL REQUIRED - This function statically analyzes inline event handler code (onclick, onerror, etc.) for dangerous patterns like eval() or innerHTML.
+It does NOT trigger these handlers.
+Manual browser interaction is needed to trigger events and verify if XSS executes.
     """
     result = {
         'category': 'event_handler',